RadarSFD: Single-Frame Diffusion with Pretrained Priors for Radar Point Clouds: Evaluation

-Figure~\ref{fig-qual} provides qualitative comparisons of reconstruction quality across baselines.
-We exclude ICRA’24 \cite{icra24} since its implementation is not public and its reported visualizations focus on the VoD dataset.
+Figure~\ref{fig-qual} provides qualitative comparison of reconstruction across baselines.
+We exclude Luan et al. \cite{icra24} since its implementation is not public and its reported visualizations focus on the VoD dataset.
 RadarHD with 41 temporal frames captures coarse scene contours but often produces blurred boundaries and misses fine structural detail.
 For example, in the first row, RadarHD introduces clutter near the scene center, while its single-frame version drops structures near the lower right region.
 These artifacts reflect the limitations of its VAE backbone, which lacks the denoising strength of diffusion models.
 By contrast, diffusion-based methods generate sharper and more complete geometry. \new

-Both RAL’24 \cite{ral24} and \name\ recover the overall shape of the scene.
-However, RAL’24 operates on downsampled $128 \times 128$ BEVs, producing coarser details, while \name\ reconstructs directly at $256 \times 512$ resolution, yielding finer structural fidelity.
+Both Zhang et al. \cite{ral24} and \name\ recover the overall shape of the scene.
+However, Zhang et al. operates on downsampled $128 \times 128$ BEVs, producing coarser details, while \name\ reconstructs directly at $256 \times 512$ resolution, yielding finer structural fidelity.
 Qualitatively, this is visible in sharper wall boundaries and cleaner gaps in our reconstructions. \new

 Diffusion models can also introduce artifacts.
-In the second row, both RAL’24 and \name\ produce hallucinated points not present in the ground truth near the lower-left region.
-Such failure cases—minor hallucinations or occasional missing geometry—likely stem from the limited scale of the RadarHD dataset.
+In the second row, both Zhang et al. and \name\ produce hallucinated points near the lower-left region.
+Such failure cases - minor hallucinations or occasional missing geometry - likely stem from the limited scale of the RadarHD dataset.
 These observations suggest that larger and more diverse training corpora would further improve the reliability of single-frame radar-to-LiDAR translation. \new